 When will 5G take off?

 There have been many tensions regarding 5G recently after US-China relations became problematic and the pandemic slowed down 5G implementation.
 However, in late 2020, the rollout took place which will triggered smartphone and other technological upgrades.
 At this point, analysts expect the stocks to take off.
 However, to earn the most from price increases, it’s best to invest before this happens.

 One of the cheapest stock available is Nokia, which has a stock price currently fluctuating between $4 and $5.
 Ericsson recently spiked up to around $11, but it may drop down to below $10 again.

 Why invest in 5G?

 Anyone looking for high-growth stocks to invest in should consider companies involved in 5G.
 The best time to invest in a company is before its technology achieves mainstream success, because the stock price remains undervalued.
 This may be where we stand now with 5G.
-According to forecasts, there will be around 120 million 5G smartphone shipments in 2020, showing a vast market.
+According to forecasts, there were around 120 million 5G smartphone shipments in 2021, showing a vast market.

 We’re yet to know whether 5G will take the world by storm or slide into the background, but chances are that it’s here to stay.

 As we stand on the brink of mass 5G network deployment and a huge upgrade involving major phone companies like Apple, it’s a vital moment for investors.
 Will you get involved or stay on the sidelines?

 If you’re looking to invest in a stock related to upcoming technology, these stocks should be given serious consideration.

 - Planning for Paradise: 25 Things to do in Hawaii